Florida’s surgeon general: Masks hamper clear communication

-MIAMI (AP) — Florida’s surgeon general said conversations while wearing masks aren’t productive and argued that he offered to meet elsewhere when a state senator didn’t let him in her office without a mask, citing a serious health condition.
+MIAMI (AP) — Florida’s surgeon general said that conversations while wearing masks aren’t productive and that he offered to meet elsewhere when a state senator didn’t let him in her office without a mask, citing a serious health condition.

 Dr. Joseph Ladapo said in a statement released Tuesday that he offered to meet outside or in a hallway for his scheduled meeting last week with Democratic state Sen. Tina Polsky.
 He said he doesn’t believe he can communicate clearly and effectively while wearing a mask.
 Polsky was not satisfied, he said.